-Background: I was a country boy, I grew up on the Victorian side of the Murray river, rode my bike to state school in NSW and went to high school in Corryong.
-When I was accepted into Photography school, my parents moved to Melbourne with my brother and sister.
+Background: Born in Melbourne in 1947, I grew up a country boy.
+My mother and engineer father moved to a butter factory at Walwa on the Victorian side of the Murray River, rode my bike to State School in NSW and took the school bus to high school in Corryong.
+I was always a ‘photographer’, I started the school Camera Club, so when I was accepted into Photography School, my parents moved to Melbourne with my brother and sister.
 I graduated from the Advertising and Illustrative Photography course at RMIT University majoring in photo-journalism.
 My final year folio was a 16mm documentary on disabled kids putting on a concert.
-I started work as a stills photographer in the late 1970’s, then got seduced into advertising as a television producer at Clemenger-BBDO Melbourne.
+I started work as an independent stills photographer in the late 1970’s, then got seduced into advertising ending as a television producer at Clemenger-BBDO Melbourne.

-2002 – 2004 I was asked back to Grey Interactive to help ‘re-organise’ for three months, which became two years as again their Multimedia manager and Executive Producer.
+2002 – 2004 I was asked back to Grey Interactive to help them ‘re-organise’ for three months, which became two years as again their Multimedia manager and Executive Producer.

 2008-2009 Working on freelance food writing for Sydney Morning Herald, on photojournalist commissions, in web creation and making sponsored videos.
 In June 2009 I started the Capital Country Truffle Festival with local truffle grower Wayne Haslam.

 2010 April – June Traveled to UK and USA for a documentary project on getting young people involved in small scale agriculture, called Growing the Growers (that’s the YouTube promo).
 It was optioned by Ronin Films for non-theatrical release, but we couldn’t raise funds to complete it, and kept shifting

 2010 July-August was spent again organizing the second year of the Truffle Festival which was growing each year.
 Received Event Assistance funding from the ACT government.